-Chair Health and Sustainability Committee Member Technology Committee

-Career background: Katie brings 30 years of experience leading and advising consumer health-branded products and retail businesses.
-Currently.
-Katie is an executive advisor to a portfolio of private equity firms that invest and operate in consumer health and technology businesses.
-Previously, Katie was the CEO of an e-commerce business, Swanson Health Products: and a senior vice president and corporate officer at Abbott Laboratories, responsible for its Nutrition division.
-Prior to these roles, she was a partner at McKinsev & Company. working with consumer goods and retail clients globally, for over 20 years.
+Chair Health and Sustainability Committee Member Technology Committee years of experience leading and advising consumer health-branded products and retail businesses.
+Currently, Katie is an executive advisor to a portfolio of private equity firms that invest and operate in consumer health and technology businesses.
+Previously, Katie was the CEO of an e-commerce business, Swanson Health Products; and a senior vice president and corporate officer at Abbott Laboratories, responsible for its Nutrition division.
+Prior to these roles, she was a partner at McKinsey & Company, working with consumer goods and retail clients globally, for over 20 years.